RMA Student Committee

 Who we are

 The RMA Student Committee is led by the two RMA Student Representatives.
-It also includes four Ordinary Student Members, the Student Liaison Officer, the Research Training Officer, the Communications Officer, and the Trustee.
+It also includes up to four Ordinary Student Members, the Student Liaison Officer, the Research Training Officer, the Communications Officer, and the Trustee.
 Information about the current Committee can be found below.
 More information on RMA Officers can be found here.

 Student members of the committee are elected annually and stand for two years.
 Information on Student Committee elections are announced in September or October.